Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

-Here, we numerically demonstrate the robustness of the linear solver with respect to the regularization parameter $r$.
-When using semi-implicit methods for time advancing, we need to solve a Poisson problem where the size of the near-nullspace grows as $r$ and $\Norm{\C}$ approach zero, thus worsening the numerical stability of the algebraic solver.
-On the other hand, we do not solve the Poisson problem within the Newton process; instead, we solve a regularized version of it with a mass-dominated regularization within the Schur-complement preconditioning step (see \cref{sec:nonlinear} for details).
-We thus expect that the number of linear iterations will not be significantly affected by $r$.
+Here, we numerically assess the robustness of the proposed solver with respect to the regularization parameter \(r\).
+In semi-implicit time-stepping methods, such as those considered in \cite{astuto2023finite, astuto2023asymmetry}, one is required to solve a Poisson problem whose near-nullspace enlarges as \(r\) and \(\Norm{\C_h}\) approach zero, thereby deteriorating the numerical stability of the associated algebraic solver.
+In contrast, the nonlinear solver proposed here does not explicitly solve the Poisson problem within the Newton iterations.
+Instead, a regularized Poisson problem with a mass-dominated regularization is addressed within the Schur complement–based preconditioning step (see \Cref{sec:linear} for details).
+As a consequence, we expect the number of linear iterations to exhibit only a weak dependence on the value of \(r\).

-To validate such intuition, we use the 1024x1024 mesh and run different backward Euler-based simulations with the same model parameters as before but with different values of $r$.
-We report the results in \cref{fig:box_r_its}.
-The average number of linear iterations per step decreases as $r$ decreases, and the total number of linear iterations is independent of $r$ (see the central panel of \cref{fig:box_r_its}).
-The computational times for the Krylov solver are also independent of $r$.
-Still, those associated with the overall Newton solver increase as $r$ decreases (right panel) since smaller values of $r$ lead to more steps needed to converge in the Newton process (left panel), especially when the network starts to form.
-We do not report on the final values of the energy functional and the state of $\Norm{\C}$ since the differences are minimal with this configuration.
+To validate this intuition, we consider a \(1024^2\) mesh and perform a series of backward Euler simulations using the same model parameters as before, while varying the regularization parameter \(r\) from \(10^{-4}\) to \(10^{-10}\).
+The corresponding results are reported in \Cref{fig:box_r_its}.
+As shown in the central panel, the average number of linear iterations per time step decreases as \(r\) decreases, and the total number of linear iterations remains essentially independent of \(r\).
+Consistently, the wall-clock time spent in the Krylov solver is also insensitive to the value of \(r\) (right panel).

+In contrast, the overall computational time associated with the Newton solver increases as \(r\) decreases (right panel).
+This behavior is explained by the larger number of Newton iterations required for convergence at smaller values of \(r\) (left panel), particularly during the onset of network formation, where an increased number of nonlinear solver failures is observed.
+These failures are due to the fact that the non-negativity of \(\C_h\) cannot be enforced within the Newton iterations, leading to more frequent reductions in the time step.
+For this configuration, we do not report the final values of the energy functional or the final state of \(\Norm{\C_h}\), as the observed differences are negligible.